Charly Coombes: Personal life

-Coombes grew up in the Oxfordshire village of Wheatley but lived with his family in San Francisco, CA until the age of four.
-He is the youngest sibling of Supergrass members Gaz and Rob.
+Coombes was born in Mountain View, CA but grew up in the English Oxfordshire village of Wheatley.
+He is the youngest sibling of Supergrass members Gaz and Rob, who are both born in Oxford.

-In March 2009, Charly married his girlfriend Rayana Macedo in Brazil.
-They currently reside in São Paulo.
+In March 2009 Charly married Rayana Macedo in Brazil.
+They currently reside in São Paulo, Brazil and have a son.

 The New Breed

 In July 2009, Charly Coombes formed Charly Coombes & The New Breed, consisting of Coombes (lead vocals and keyboards), Jacob Roos (bass guitar and backing vocals), Dave Ashworth (guitars and backing vocals) and Reynaldo Migliavacca (drums).
 The band spent two months rehearsing Coombes' entire back catalogue and played their first gig at The Bullingdon Arms, Oxford on 25 September 2009.

 The band played throughout the United Kingdom, United States and Brazil as well as in support slots for The Hotrats, Supergrass and Taylor Hawkins and the Coattail Riders.
 On 1 February 2010, the band released their debut EP entitled Panic.
 A second EP entitled Waves was released on 29 November 2010.

 The band released their third EP, Noise Control in November 2011 in Brazil, and in England in Spring 2012.